D-Y-V/Fastcgi-Container/README.md

 # Requirements

-* A C++11 compliant compiler with complete support for C++11 regex (e.g., GCC 4.9 meets the minimum feature set required to build the package)
+* A C++17 compliant compiler with complete support for C++17 regex (e.g., GCC 4.9 meets the minimum feature set required to build the package)
 * CMake build system
 * Currently the framework can be built on Linux only

-# Dependencies
+# Dependencies (libraries && headers )

-* [MNMLSTC Core](https://github.com/mnmlstc/core) - a C++11 library that adds several library features that are to be included in C++14 and beyond
 * libfcgi
 * libfcgi++
 * libxml2